-This seriously off the beaten track Thailand tour takes you from Bangkok, via UNESCO World Heritage Sukhothai, through the picturesque mountains of Thailand’s far north before finishing in the historic northern capital of Chiang Mai.
+This seriously off the beaten track Thai tour, Hidden Thailand, takes you from Bangkok, via UNESCO World Heritage Sukhothai, through the picturesque mountains of Thailand’s far north before finishing in the historic northern capital of Chiang Mai.

-We’ve still got available places on our guaranteed 12th August departure so here are a few pictures to wet your appetite…
+We’ve still got available places on our guaranteed 12th August departure so here are a few pictures to whet your appetite…

 Our Bangkok tour includes, of course, exploring the city’s famous sites but also taking you into the back streets and through the bustling local markets for some less often seen aspects of the vibrant and fascinating Thai capital.
 From here we head up-country by train to one of the kingdom’s former capitals and now UNESCO World Heritage site, Sukhothai.